JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 The detailed information is available in the [](set-up-your-project.md) section of this documentation.

-## August 2024
+## April 2025

-Using the Qodana Cloud API and your CI/CD pipelines, you can create new [teams](cloud-teams.topic) and [projects](cloud-projects.topic) in Qodana Cloud.
-To get access to the API, please contact our support team at <a href="mailto:qodana-support@jetbrains.com">qodana-support@jetbrains.com</a>.
+Starting from version 2025.1 of %product%, the Qodana Cloud UI contains the **Insights** page available by clicking the button in the upper-right part of the UI.
+The description of this page is available on the [](insights.md) page of this documentation.